 Dear Sitaram,

-This question stands answered already many times.
+This question has been answered many times already.

 From India, Salem